Non-Compensatory Damages in Civil and Common Law Jurisdictions: Requirements and Underlying Principles

 That amount (or quantum) will of course be governed by factors of remoteness, causation and mitigation.
 See Livingstone v.
 Rawyards Coal Co (1880) 5 App Cas 25, 39; see also Robinson v.
 Harman [1843-60] All ER Rep 383.

-Most contractual relationships in the US are governed by state common law.
+Most contractual relationships in the United States are governed by state common law.
 The Second Restatement of Contracts is a non-binding but highly influential authority on state common law.

 Restatement (Second) of the Law of Contracts, Section 347 (1981).
-Expectation interest is measured by ‘(a) the loss in the value to him of the other party’s performance caused by its failure or deficiency, plus (b) any other loss, including incidental or consequential loss, caused by the breach, less (c) any cost or other loss that he has avoided by not having to perform.’
-Restatement (Second) of the Law of Contracts, Section 347 (1981).
+Expectation interest is measured by ‘(a) the loss in the value to him of the other party’s performance caused by its failure or deficiency, plus (b) any other loss, including incidental or consequential loss, caused by the breach, less (c) any cost or other loss that he has avoided by not having to perform’.

 Y M Laithier, ‘Les règles juridiques relatives à l’évaluation du préjudice contractuel (droit anglais, droit français, droit suisse)’, Revue de l’Arbitrage, Comité Français de l’Arbitrage, 361 (2015), 362.